• Skip to primary navigation

 Strictly speaking: you can make a Schnitzel from several types of meat.
 You may know Wiener Schnitzel, an Austrian specialty prepared from veal.
 Children in particular love chicken Schnitzel for its delicate flavor.

 I come from the Czech Republic, a European country bordering both Germany and Austria.
-In our country, we call a Schnitzel "řízek".
+I live in former Czech Sudetenland, where we call a Schnitzel "řízek".

 The Czech Schnitzel is a simple yet genius concept.
 No fancy ingredients, just a few basic ones.
 This recipe will show you the best practices for preparing pork Schnitzel, as the most renowned Czech chefs suggest.